 After many requests from other artists and friends on social media I am finally able to offer them to you as well!

-I have also created separate charts for popular brands Faber-Castell Polychromos, Caran D’Ache Luminance, Derwent Lightfast, and Lyra Rembrandt Polycolor for $5 USD each
+I have created separate charts for popular brands Faber-Castell Polychromos, Caran D’Ache Luminance, Derwent Lightfast, and Lyra Rembrandt Polycolor for $5 USD each

 OR you can SAVE by purchasing the 5-Pack that contains all of these brands